 Here are some interesting symptoms that can affect us quite noticeably in our day-to-day life:

-Risky behaviours and “bad decision” because they give your brain the dopamine rush it craves.
+- Risky behaviours and “bad decisions” because they give your brain the dopamine rush it craves.

 Learning more about ADHD

 There are various great ways to learn more about ADHD, symptoms, diagnosis etc.